Marketing mix: Lauterborn's 4 Cs (1990)

-Shimizu's 4 Cs: in the 7Cs Compass Model
+Shimizu's 4 Cs and 7 Cs Compass Model

-Koichi Shimizu, a professor at Josai University proposed a 4 Cs classification of marketing mix in 1973.
-Then in 1979, it was expanded to the 7Cs Compass Model.
-The 7Cs Compass Model is a framework of co-marketing, which is a marketing strategy where business entities collaborate closely in their marketing efforts.
-Also the co-creation marketing of a company and consumers are contained in the co-marketing.
+Koichi Shimizu, a professor at Josai University proposed a 4 Cs classification of the marketing mix in 1973.
+Then in 1979, it was expanded to the 7 Cs Compass Model.
+The 7 Cs Compass Model is a framework of co-marketing, a marketing strategy where business entities collaborate closely in their marketing efforts.
+It can involve the co-creation of marketing for a company where consumers contribute to co-marketing.
 Co-marketing (or collaborative marketing) is a marketing practice where two companies cooperate with separate distribution channels, sometimes including profit sharing.
 It is frequently confused with co-promotion.
-Also commensal (symbiotic) marketing is a marketing on which both corporation and a corporation, a corporation and a consumer, country and a country, human and nature coexist.
+Commensal (symbiotic) marketing is marketing where both corporation and a corporation, a corporation and a consumer etc. can coexist in a mutually beneficial way.

-The core of 4Cs is the corporation itself (company and non profit organization) Other elements include competitors, organizations, and stakeholders within the corporation.
+The core of 4 Cs is the corporation itself (company and non profit organization) Other elements include competitors, organizations, and stakeholders within the corporation.
 The company has to think of compliance and accountability as important.
 The competition in the areas in which the company competes with other firms in its industry.

 The 7Cs Compass Model extends the 4Cs classification (commodity, cost, communication, channel) with three additional classifications.
 The 4Cs model provides a demand/customer co-creation alternative to the well-known 4Ps supply side model (product, price, promotion, place) of marketing management.